 Tropical Climate

-With a tropical climate featuring a dry season from January to April and a rainy season from May to December, Panama offers warm, sunny weather year-round that many expats find appealing.
+Panama’s tropical climate features a dry season from January to April and a rainy season from May to December, offering warm, sunny weather year-round that many expatriates find appealing.

 Dollarized Economy

-Panama’s unique use of the U.S. dollar as legal tender makes financial transition seamless for Americans.
-The Balboa is tied to the USD on a 1:1 ratio as well.
+Panama’s use of the U.S. dollar as legal tender simplifies financial transactions for Americans.
+The Panamanian Balboa is tied to the USD at a 1:1 ratio, ensuring a seamless financial transition.

 Developed Infrastructure

-As the home of the world-famous Panama Canal, the country has a relatively strong infrastructure and transportation system compared to other parts of Central America.
+Home to the world-renowned Panama Canal, the country boasts a relatively robust infrastructure and transportation system compared to other parts of Central America.

 Pensionado Visa (Retiree Visa)